hiddencilantro/paperless-paper-chart-EMR/README.md

 <!--

 ///to do or fix:
+* remove GET route to /logout?
 * pull birthday and gender from Google OAuth [prevent OAuth users from intercepting other patients' accounts]
 * make dynamic breadcrumbs
 * make seed file
-* make sanitize and validation methods private?
+* make custom sanitize and custom validation methods private?

 ///to implement next:
 * Apppintment class